Choosing an investment company

 - Its charges.

-- Your own investment objectives.
+- Whether it fits your own investment objectives.

 - How risky it is likely to be.
 You could assess this in a few ways: